 The double-sided foam adhesive strips are provided to attach KeyRingers to items such as your TV remote.
 The stick-on magnet should be applied to the back of a KeyRinger if you want to keep it handy by magnetically sticking it on your refrigerator or office filing cabinet.
 Refer to WHERE TO USE in the KeyRinger Instructions for details on how to apply the adhesive strips or magnet.

 Yes, you can use KeyRingers to protect as many items as you want.
 All KeyRingers currently being sold are identical, thus multiple sets of KeyRingers will all work with each other.
-(Note, in September 2004, the frequency of the sound generated by the KeyRinger was lowered to allow it to be heard more easily by older individuals.
-All KeyRingers purchased before September 2004, will respond to each other, and all KeyRinges purchased since September 2004, will respond to each other.
-KeyRingers purchased before and after September 2004 will NOT respond to each other.)
+(Note, in January 2013, a much improved algorithm was introduced to detect the tones used by the KeyRinger.
+All KeyRingers purchased before January 2013, will respond to each other, and all KeyRinges purchased since January 2014, will respond to each other.
+KeyRingers purchased before and after Januaryr 2013 will NOT respond to each other.)
 If there is more than one KeyRinger in the vicinity where you are searching, multiple KeyRingers may respond, complicating your search.
 To resolve this potential problem, a KeyRinger can be deactivated (will not respond) for three minutes at a time by double-clicking the find button and holding it down for an additional second until a short double-beep is heard.
 Refer to TEMPORARY DEACTIVATION in the KeyRinger Instructions for further details.